The Toddlers room includes twelve children, two full-time teachers and a part-time teacher.

 Organization of the Day Toddler Living Room

 Children develop their own ways of saying goodbye to parents; some children desire more time during this transition than others.
 All areas within the room are open for exploration.
 It is important that the children are present, as we come together as a community and move into our small group time.

 After the children have finished their morning tea and diaper changes, we gather in small groups for an organized story time.
 As the year progresses, this time may develop into a whole group morning meeting.
 Story time begins around 9:15 a.m.
 Please arrive by this time so that your child can be involved in the morning activities from their beginnings.

 Teachers maintain an environment that is engaging and filled with provocations based on the children’s interest and the teacher’s questions.
-From our morning meeting we go into our planned small group work based on the children’s interest and emerging skills as well as teacher’s question.
+From our morning meeting, we go into our planned small group work based on the children’s interests and emerging skills as well as teacher’s question.
 You may find us pinching and coiling clay, studying the cause and effect of musical instruments, taking a trip to the playground, investigating the weight of sand, walking around our community, living-rooms, or other areas within the school.
 Explorations of materials, continued project work, and meaningful exploration of classroom areas are some examples of what might occur during small group time.

 After lunch, the children wash their hands, faces and brush their teeth and take care of their bodies.
-Afterwards, we prepare our bodies to rest practicing yoga, reading books, rubbing back and soft whispers.
+Afterwards, we prepare our bodies to rest, practicing yoga, reading books, rubbing backs and soft whispers.
 The length of each child’s nap varies, but all of the children do sleep.
 Soothing music is played in the classroom as the children fall asleep.
 Educators attend meetings and take their breaks during this time.

 If the weather permits, we go outside to the playground for the afternoon.
 Small group work, open explorations within the School, and mixed-aged group activities may occur within these periods.

-Late Day and Afternoon Gathering-Between 5:30 p.m. and 5:45 p.m. most parents and children prepare for the transition from the school to their homes.
+Between 4:30 p.m. and 5:15 p.m. most parents and children prepare for the transition from the school to their homes.
 Special messages and highlights of the day are also shared.
-If you would like to speak with an educator at length, we suggest that you arrive between 5:30 p.m. and 5:45 p.m.
-The Center closes promptly at 6:00 p.m.
+If you would like to speak with an educator at length, we suggest that you schedule a mini conference.
+The Center closes promptly at 5:15 p.m.